-Get ready for an incredible journey into the South’s top attractions and best-kept secrets in this 670-mile road trip that begins in Chicago and leads you to the nation’s most visited national park, Great Smoky Mountains National Park.
+Get ready for an incredible journey into the South’s top attractions and best-kept secrets in this road trip that begins in Chicago and leads you to the nation’s most visited national park, Great Smoky Mountains National Park.

 Start: Chicago, Ill.